-Work-related trainings: Such as editing training and sales training to improve business skills and technical skills for company's daily operation.
+Work-related training: Such as editing training and sales training to improve business skills and technical skills for the company's daily operation.

-Management trainings: Improving professional capability and developing skills of newly promoted middle and senior management to coach their staff.
+Management training: Improving professional capability and developing skills of newly promoted middle and senior management to coach their staff.

-The Group has set up a variety of trainings to meet the work requirements and selfdevelopment goals of the employees.
+The Group has set up a variety of trainings to meet the work requirements and self-development goals of the employees.